 Oh, and if you enjoyed reading this Hong Kong travel guide and suggested itinerary please share on Facebook, tweet or pin – I’d really appreciate it!
 Click the P in the share bar for full size images!

-READY TO EXPLORE MORE OF ASIA?
+READY TO EXPLORE MORE OF SOUTHEAST ASIA?
 YOU MIGHT BE INTERESTED IN THESE RELATED POSTS

 - TRAVEL INSPIRATION: The Best Group Tours in Asia – and why you should take one!